Involuntary Suicide Mechanism

 - Declare.
 Elana's handler uses one to try and kill her when she announces she's defecting to the French.
 Fortunately she was praying when the hypnotic "kill command" was implanted, and this somehow disrupted it.

 - The Priors in Stargate SG-1 are genetically programmed to burst into flame if they ever lose faith in their gods, The Ori.
-Though, Priors are so fanatically devout that this is hardly ever an issue.
+Though, Priors are so fanatically devout that this is hardly ever an issue, it's more common for them to trigger it intentionally.

 - The brainwashed za'tarc assassins are programmed to commit suicide if their mission fails or if someone tries to mess with their brainwashing.